Improving Efficacy in Aftercare: Targeted Intervention for People Living with Serious Mental Illness

 Social Workers

-American Psychiatric Association, provider #1743, is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
-Organizations, not individual courses, are approved as ACE providers.
+As a Jointly Accredited Organization, American Psychiatric Association (APA) is approved to offer social work continuing education by the Association of Social Work Boards (ASWB) Approved Continuing Education (ACE) program.
+Organizations, not individual courses, are approved under this program.
 State and provincial regulatory boards have the final authority to determine whether an individual course may be accepted for continuing education credit.
-American Psychiatric Association maintains responsibility for this course.
+APA maintains responsibility for this course.
+Social workers completing this course receive up to 1.00 clinical continuing education credits.

 Faculty and Planner Disclosures

-The American Psychiatric Association adheres to the ACCME’s Standards for Integrity and Independence in Accredited Continuing Medical Education.
-Any individuals in a position to control the content of a CME activity — including faculty, planners, reviewers or others — are required to disclose all relevant financial relationships with ineligible entities (commercial interests).
+The American Psychiatric Association adheres to the ACCME's Standards for Integrity and Independence in Accredited Medical Education.
+Any individuals in a position to control the content of a CME activity - including faculty, planners, reviewers, or others - are required to disclose all relevant financial relationships with ineligible entities (commercial interests).
 All relevant conflicts of interest have been mitigated prior to the commencement of the activity.

 • Ashley Gonsler, LCSW is an outpatient therapist at Swedish Hospital in Chicago, IL.
 Ms. Gonsler has no relevant financial relationships to disclose.

-Planners
+Program Planners

 • Teri Brister, PhD, LPC, National Alliance on Mental Illness.
 Dr. Brister has no relevant financial relationships to disclose.